Samsursekh/Placement-Practice/Interview_material/React/React-theory question.md

 - A callback function should be called when setState has finished, and the component is retendered.
 As the setState is asynchronous, which is why it takes in a second callback function.

+#   1]  CONCEPT EXPLAINER ASSIGNMENT REACT LIFECYCLE METHOD

+- Each React component has a lifecycle that you can monitor and manipulate during its three main phases.
+The three phases are Mounting, Updating, and Unmounting.

+- 1] Mounting
+- 2] Updating
+- 3] Unmounting

+# Mounting
+- Mounting means putting elements into the DOM.
+- React has four built-in methods that get called, in this order, when mounting a  component:

+- constructor
+- getDerivedStateFromProps()
+- render()
+- componentDidMount()

+# Updating
+- A component is updated whenever there is a change in the component's state or props.
+- React has five built-in methods that get called, in this order, when a component is updated:

+- getDerivedStateFromProps()
+- shouldComponentUpdate()
+- render()
+- getSnapshotBeforeUpdate()
+- componentDidUpdate()

+# Unmounting
+- The next phase in the lifecycle is when a component is removed from the DOM, or unmounting as React likes to call it.
+- React has only one built-in method that gets called when a component is unmounted:

+- componentWillUnmount()
+- The componentWillUnmount method is called when the component is about to be removed from the DOM.